-Contemporary psychiatry has developed
+Contemporary psychiatry has developed powerful

-powerful tools for treating many forms of mental suffering, and these tools (including medication and various forms of psychotherapy)
+tools for treating many forms of mental suffering, and these tools (including medication and various forms of psychotherapy)

-and psychological factors).
+factors).

-Psychiatric evaluation consists of getting to know a person and his/her difficulties
+Psychiatric evaluation consists of getting to know a person and his/her difficulties during several sessions:

-during several sessions: the stresses, family situation, genetics, childhood influences from development, psychobiology, etc.
+the stresses, family situation, genetics, childhood influences, psychobiology, etc. must all be taken into account.

-must all be taken into account.
 This necessarily involves appreciation of the complexity manifest in mental functioning.
+Consequently an appropriate psychotherapy

-Consequently an appropriate psychotherapy and/or medication strategy is recommended.
-Dr. Suskind uses a similar approach to
+and/or medication strategy is recommended.
+Dr. Suskind uses a similar approach to evaluate and treat couples.

 |